saltyorg/docs/docs/saltbox/basics/install_types.md

 # Saltbox Install Types

+Saltbox consists of a "Core" with various extra components added onto that core.
+At a minimum, you need to install "core" to do anything further with the Saltbox infrastructure.

 |                                                                                                                                                                                                    |       `core`       |     `saltbox`     |     `mediabox`     |    `feederbox`     |
 |:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------:|:------------------:|:------------------:|:------------------:|
 | System Tweaks                                                                                                                                                      |    ![Yes][yes]     |    ![Yes][yes]     |    ![Yes][yes]     |    ![Yes][yes]     |